The Mahler measure of exact polynomials in three variables: Examples

 We set $P_1 = (r, \alpha r - 2 \alpha -2), P_2 = (s, (1-\alpha)s + 2 \alpha - 4)$, which are points in $E(K)$.
 We denote by $(P_i)$ the divisor corresponding to $P_i$ in $E_k$.
 Note that the divisors $(P_i)$ have degree 2 on $E_k$.
 Using Magma, one obtain the following divisors in $E_k$

-The values of $f_j$ and $f_j \circ \tau$ at $P_1, P_2$ and their conjugates are either 0 or $\infty$, so we only concern about the other points.
+The values of $f_j$ and $f_j \circ \tau$ at $P_1, P_2$ and their conjugates are either 0 or $\infty$, so we are only concerned with the other points.
 We obtain that

 which are all nontrivial in $B_2(K)$.
-Notice that $P_1, P_2$ have order 8 in $E(K)$ and all the other points belong to the torsion subgroup of $E_k$, whose cardinal equals to 8, hence we choose $N$ in Theorem \ref{0} equals to 8.
+Notice that $P_1, P_2$ have order 8 in $E(K)$ and all the other points belong to the torsion subgroup of $E_k$, whose cardinality equals 8, hence we choose $N$ in Theorem \ref{0} equal to 8.
 Figure \ref{fig:4} indicates the Deninger chain (the shaded region) and its boundary in polar coordinates $x=e^{it}, y= e^{is}$ for $s, t \in [-\pi, \pi]$.

 The boundary $\partial \Gamma$ consists of 2 loops, which do not contain any points in the supports of the above divisors.
-By equation \eqref{4.9}, we have $\m(P) = -\dfrac{1}{8\pi^2} \int_{\partial \Gamma} \rho(\lambda),$ so $\partial \Gamma$ must be nontrivial as otherwise $m(P)$ vanishes.
+By equation \eqref{4.9}, we have $\m(P) = -\frac{1}{8\pi^2} \int_{\partial \Gamma} \rho(\lambda),$ so $\partial \Gamma$ must be nontrivial as otherwise $m(P)$ vanishes.
 Hence $\partial \Gamma$ defines a generator of $H_1(C(\Cbb), \Zbb)^+$.
 Then by Theorem \ref{0}, under Belinson's conjecture, we have

 We are unable to determine the coefficient $b$ as computing the integrals $\int_{\partial \Gamma} \ d \arg f_p$ for $p \in S$ is difficult.
 By Remark \ref{6.22}, we have

 Finally, we get